Berkeley-CS195/sp23/content/about.md

 Weekly Schedule
 ---------------

-Lecture: Monday 5:10 to 6:30 PM
+Lecture: Tuesday 3:30 to 5:00 PM

-Lecture will be hybrid in the Genetic Plant and Biology Building 100 (GPB 100) with a Zoom simulcast.
+Lecture will be hybrid in the Physics Building 1 (Physics 1) with a Zoom simulcast.
 Participation will be expected for both in-person and Zoom students.
 We'll make it work.
 There will *not* be after-the-fact recordings posted.

 Readings for each week will be released one week before each next class (or thereabouts).